TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 Because of this nested group structure, `svc-alfresco` ends up being a member of the `Account Operators` group.

-If we righ-click on `"GenericAll"` -> `"Windows Abuse"`, we'll find a step by step guide to escalate by abusing this privilege:
+If we right-click on `"WriteDacl"` -> `"Windows Abuse"`, we'll find a step by step guide to escalate by abusing this privilege:

 <br />